Monthly Civil Aviation Survey

 Data are collected directly from survey respondents.

-The statistical reports are completed by the air carriers at their head office.
-The completed statements are sent electronically to the Aviation Statistics Centre of Statistics Canada where they are examined for completeness and reasonableness.
+Data are collected directly from survey respondents using an electronic questionnaire.
 In cases of incomplete or questionable data, the Aviation Statistics Centre contacts the air carrier by telephone or in writing to obtain missing data, corrections or explanations.

 View the Questionnaire(s) and reporting guide(s) .